ViniciusCestarii/resume-generator/README.md

 A web application for generating and translating resumes, built with **Vite**, **React**, **Tailwind CSS**, and **Puppeteer**.
 This app allows you to create resumes in both **PDF** and **JPEG** formats and supports translation of resume content using the **Groq API**.

+With multiple **templates** available, you can generate resumes in different styles, allowing you to experiment and choose the design that best reflects your personality and professional identity.

 <table>
   <thead>
     <tr>